fleetdm/fleet/handbook/product.md

 ### Intake process

-Intake for new product ideas (requests) happens at the "Product office hours" meeting.
+Intake for new product ideas (requests) happens at the 🗣 Product office hours meeting.

-At the "Product office hours" meeting, all requests are weighed.
+At the 🗣 Product office hours meeting, all requests are weighed.
 When a request is weighed, it is prioritized or ejected.

 A request is prioritized when perceived as an important near-term priority by the business.
-When this happens, the request is set to be released into the hands of the Fleet community within 6 weeks.
+When this happens, the request is set to be estimated or deferred within the next 5 business days.

 A request is ejected when competing priorities are perceived as a more important near-term priority by the business.

 #### Why this way?

 At Fleet, we use objectives and key results (OKRs) to align the organization with measurable goals.
 These OKRs fill up a large portion, but not all, of planning (drafting, wireframing, spec'ing, etc.) and engineering capacity.

 This means that there is always some capacity to prioritize requests advocated for by customers, Fleet team members, and members of the greater Fleet community.